 "Our ethics principles are the foundations of our business and a key driver for our future growth.
-All Tractebel staff must be committed to fully respect and promote these ethics principles in an exemplary way.
+All our people must be committed to fully respect and promote these ethics principles in an exemplary way.
 To be compliant with Ethics is a basic rule that should be integrated in all our business activities.
 We are all accountable for it, at all levels and, as already clearly stated before, a zero-tolerance policy will be applied towards any instances of non-compliance.
-Doing business with Ethics is a condition number one."
+Doing business with Ethics is a condition number one.
+Ethics is our Licence to Operate."

-Philippe Van Troeye - Tractebel Chief Executive Officer
+Anne HARVENGT - Tractebel Chief Executive Officer

-Integrity is one of the 4 fundamental principles on which Tractebel has based its ethics and compliance program.
-It serves as a framework for implementing the principle of "behaving honestly and promoting a culture of integrity".
+Integrity is part of the fundamental principles on which Tractebel has based its ethics and compliance program..